 Often, students change their future goals as they gain knowledge and experience.
 This is true for all teens.
 Future plans should be based on real information about the student’s interests and the skills needed for success.

 New resources are becoming available all the time to support students and families to plan for the future.
-Over time, many of these resources will be featured on this site.
+Many of these resources can be found in the Free Transition Tools section of this site.
 The key is to determine which resources best meet your child’s particular needs.
 It’s important to discern which skills and supports are the highest priority for your child and your family.
 Working together with school and agency staff is essential.

 A: Short answer?
 Now.